run2bizdocs/documentation/en-us/docs/4biz-helium/tracker/use/user-task-configure.md

 !!!
 Abstract "ATTENTION"

     The main purpose of linking this knowledge is to allow the attendant of a request/incident to have easy access to it.
-    As soon as the workflow arrives at the activity of the flow linked to a knowledge, the button "Knowledge" is shown in the upper right corner of the Request/Incident screen, to give read access to the content, for that, such knowledge is usually written in the form of a step by step.
+    As soon as the tracker arrives at the activity of the flow linked to a knowledge, the button "Knowledge" is shown in the upper right corner of the Request/Incident screen, to give read access to the content, for that, such knowledge is usually written in the form of a step by step.

 !!! tip "About"

-    <b>Product/Version:</b> CITSmart | 8.00 &nbsp;&nbsp;
+    <b>Product/Version:</b> 4biz | Helium &nbsp;&nbsp;
     <b>Updated:</b>04/22/2019 – Anna Martins